Muhd-Naufal/PA2-Project/README.md

 # HELLO THERE
 This is a Read Me note inside every repository or a 'server'.
-This is a just a note to inform anyone who comes by this page of what's this repository is about.
+This repository will assist in out CA2 project as it allows for real-time collaboration.
+And this is a just a note to inform anyone who comes by this page of what's this repository is about and contain.

 # FILES